TAP-LLM/SplitFedLLM/README.md

 # FedGLM: Safely Learning with Private Data
 https://github.com/TAP-LLM/SplitFedLLM/assets/131137567/c647c889-4c9c-43e7-b82b-6d3fbb0638b1

-## Reviewer Tips
-This is a project containing FL-GLM and FL-LLaMA.
-If you are a reviewer for <A Federated Splitting Framework for LLMs: Security, Efficiency, and Adaptability> .
-Please click the FL-LLaMA directory.
-Thank you for your support!

 ## Project Introduction
 This open source project is based on the open source LLAMA and GLM models, and has implemented a distributed federated learning framework for model fine-tuning and inference on a single/multiple machine deployment.
 While ensuring client data privacy and security, it aggregates model parameters to achieve model parameter sharing.
 This allows users with limited computing power to use the resources of the project deployment platform for model fine-tuning, thereby achieving vertical domain customization of the model.